sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_not_run_out_of_STEAM.md

 uuid = "2cd8e850-9934-40f1-8d1a-d419ef96c33f"
 aliases = ["uuid"]
 ammerse = [
-    { name = "agile", delta = "0" },
+    { name = "agile", delta = "0.5" },
-    { name = "minimal", delta = "0" },
+    { name = "minimal", delta = "-0.5" },
-    { name = "maintainable", delta = "0" },
+    { name = "maintainable", delta = "1" },
     { name = "environmental", delta = "0" },
-    { name = "reachable", delta = "0" },
+    { name = "reachable", delta = "1" },
-    { name = "solvable", delta = "0" },
+    { name = "solvable", delta = "1" },
-    { name = "extensible", delta = "0" },
+    { name = "extensible", delta = "0.5" },
 ]
-draft = true
 +++

 ## Problem Statement

-You find it difficult to decide what to do next, as you are unsure what would be the most beneficial choice for you.
+You often struggle with deciding what to do next, feeling uncertain about which choice would be most beneficial for you.

 ## Intent

-Use a mental framework to evaluate the possible options, and assist in making an informed decision that suits your needs.
+Employ a mental framework to evaluate your options systematically, aiding in making informed decisions that align with your goals and needs.

 ## Contextual forces